hoavu-cs/SketchLib/documentation/quantile_sketch.md

 ## Quantile Sketch

 This class provides a space and time efficient data structure to approximate quantiles.
 Given a stream of tokens (with possibly duplicates) with values in the range `1, 2, 3,..., n`, we build a data structure (based on Count Min sketch and dyadic intervals) that allow us to estimate the quantiles of the stream.

-Let m be the total number of tokens.
+Let m be the total number of tokens (possibly fractional).
 Given `q` in the range `0,1`, we can estimate the `q`-quantile of the stream by output `i` such that

-- The count of tokens `1, 2, ..., i` is at least `(q - epsilon) * n`.
+- The count of tokens `1, 2, ..., i` is at least `(q - epsilon) * m`.
-- The count of tokens `1, 2,..., i-1` is less than `q * n`.
+- The count of tokens `1, 2,..., i-1` is less than `q * m`.

 For example, if `epsilon = 0.1` if we have a stream of 10 tokens, `1, 1, 2, 2, 2, 3, 3, 3, 3, 3`,